By Ekemelu Nnoli

 Artists

-owner who are supposed to be their agents and promoters and as such tend to
+owners, who are supposed to be their agents and promoters, and as such tend to

 show more allegiance towards the collector than the gallery owner.